andy-goryachev-oracle/Test/doc/InputMap/InputMapV3.md

 ## Summary

-Adds the `InputMap` property in the `Control` class, allowing the application code to customize controls by adding, removing, or modifying the key mappings, at compile time or dynamically.
+Adds the `InputMap` property to the `Control` class, allowing the application code to customize controls by adding, removing, or modifying the key mappings, at compile time or dynamically.

-Adds the `SkinInputMap` and an optional `BehaviorBase` classes to simplify development of skins for the existing and custom controls.
+Adds the `SkinInputMap` class and an optional `BehaviorBase` class to simplify development of skins for the existing and custom controls.

 In the absence of a generic solution to the priority inversion problem [7],